 Table of Contents

 ToggleLike many drugs, amphetamines were originally manufactured as a treatment for serious medical conditions.
 Commonly prescribed for attention deficit disorder and narcolepsy, amphetamines are also misused to promote weight loss and prolonged wakefulness.
 These drugs stimulate the central nervous system, resulting in feelings of euphoria and increased energy.
-Amphetamine abuse is a growing concern in this country and requires medically supervised detox and treatment.
-This page contains essential information about amphetamine addiction treatment.
+Abuse of these drugs is a growing concern in this country and requires medically supervised detox and amphetamine addiction treatment.

-Are you or a loved one ready for FHE's Amphetamine Addiction Treatment & Detox?
+Are you or a loved one ready for FHE's Amphetamine Addiction Treatment & Detox In Deerfield Beach, FL?

 Our compassionate and judgment-free environment has helped many overcome their addictions.
-Learn more about our Amphetamine Addiction Treatment & Detox.
+Learn more about our Amphetamine Addiction Treatment & Detox In Deerfield Beach, FL.

 How Is Amphetamine Addiction Treated?

 If you or someone you love is struggling with amphetamine abuse, there are amphetamine addiction treatment options available.
-The treatment for amphetamine addiction typically involves three main steps:
+The treatment typically involves three main steps:

 Step 1.
 Amphetamine Detox